foreverdyz/Parallel-Simplex-Projection/src/test/README.md

 ## Cite

-To cite this software, please cite the [paper](https://doi.org/10.1287/ijoc.2022.0328) using its DOI and the software itself, using its DOI.

 To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.

 https://doi.org/10.1287/ijoc.2022.0328